Skip to content

 “When you let go of what isn’t real, you make room for what is.” – Goldfish

-Let go and get your clarity back.
-Reconnect with your purpose and lead with confidence again.
-Ted Lasso was onto something: the happiest leaders may be the ones who don’t hold on too long.
+I believe Ted Lasso was onto something.
+The happiest leaders may be the ones who don’t hold on too long.

 Maybe the question isn’t “what happened?” but “what could happen if I stopped reliving it?”